craigmateo/ngram_frequencies/README.md

 # ngram_ecology
-Data and analysis of ecology-related word frequencies
+Data and analysis of word frequencies

 Data sets of work frequencies in Google Books to measure diachronistic changes in word use.